Anti Tampering Features

 Important: It is not legal in any state to send scheduled medications electronically.
 Scheduled medications must be printed out and signed.

-Check your state pharmacy boards for regulations about faxing scheduled drugs.
+Check the state pharmacy boards for regulations about faxing scheduled drugs.

 Printing a Secure Rx from SOAPware

 All 3 items are required in order for SOAPware to print secure prescriptions according to the rules.